 * * * Recent Free Countries * * *

-Myanmar and Taiwan won the right to hold free elections.
-Both countries elected educated females to lead their countries.
-The people want to be responsible for their own fate, so they are organizing as republics, like the USA.
+Myanmar and Taiwan have won the right to hold free elections.
+Both countries elected educated women to lead their countries.
+Their people want to be responsible for their own fate, so they are organizing as "democratic republics", like the USA.
+There is plenty of democratic countries, but republics give the people the ability to vote.
 China, of course, still claims ownership of Taiwan.
 We'll see how that works out.
-Thailand’s recent attempt failed.
+Thailand’s recent attempt at ousting the good ole boys, failed.

 * * * Three Problem Trees * * *